The Story of Dolly's Imagination Library

 The Sullivan County Imagination Library is a model of Dolly’s early program.
-All children who are legal residents of Sullivan County (including Bluff City, Bristol and Kingsport) from birth to age five can be registered for this program.
-Once registered, each child then receives a free age-appropriate book in the mail every month – sixty books in all if signed at birth.
-Every child will have books of their very own, at no cost to them, thanks to the Governor’s Books From Birth Foundation, the State of Tennessee, Sullivan County Imagination Library, Dollywood Foundation and many other generous sponsors.
+All children who are residents of Sullivan County from birth to age five can be registered for this program.
+Once registered, each child then receives a free, age-appropriate book in the mail every month – sixty books in all if signed up at birth.
+Every child will have books of their very own, at no cost to them, thanks to the Governor’s Early Literacy Foundation, the State of Tennessee, Sullivan County Imagination Library, Dollywood Foundation and many other generous sponsors.

 On May 29, 2003, three Sullivan County Librarians and three board members went to a state-wide workshop presented by the Friends of the Tennessee Libraries, which encouraged local groups to start the Imagination Library program in their counties.
 An organizational meeting was held in October 2003, when other community leaders added their support.
 Other interested people quickly added their support, and the Sullivan County Imagination Library council was formed in March 2004.
 By July 2004, the Memorandum of Agreement between The Dollywood Foundation and the Kingsport Chamber Foundation was signed, and plans were underway.
 The Dollywood Foundation managed each Imagination Library.
 The Kingsport Chamber Foundation provided the Sullivan County Imagination Library with promotional material and assistance in getting the program started.